and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 and welcome to our German Word of the Day.
 This time we will take a look at the meaning of

 Hmmm… a verb that consists of the two parts to take and on.
 Will logic prevail and the translation be something reasonable like to take on?
-Or are we in for some crazy, wayward meaning like … pfff.. to blow-dry or some nonsense like that.
+Or are we in for some wayward meaning like … pfff.. to blow-dry or something.
 Let’s look at an example and find out.

 - Ew… the milk has taken on the taste of the fridge.